 - You will be assigned a mentor for understanding both SINET’s production process and educational endeavors.

-- In preproduction, an Associate Producer will complete the Project Start Form with the help of a Content Specialist, create and deliver an MOU adjusting as needed to new circumstances, develop the shooting schedule, book travel, organize the collection of release forms, distribute SINET introduction video anyone appearing on camera and coordinate with internal and external crew members.
+- In pre-production, an Associate Producer will complete the Project Start Form with the help of a Content Specialist, create and deliver an MOU adjusting as needed to new circumstances, develop the shooting schedule, book travel, organize the collection of release forms, distribute SINET introduction video anyone appearing on camera and coordinate with internal and external crew members.
 Additionally, the Associate Producer will communicate with state, district and community representatives, as well as school educators and administration.

 - During production, the Associate Producer is responsible for the planning, management and successful obtaining of all content on the field production, with input from a Content Specialist.
 The Associate Producer tracks expenses, pays for crew expenses with their corporate AmEx card, and maintains the established budget for each shoot.

-- In postproduction, the Associate Producer is responsible to manage expectations, meet deadlines, ensure payment to freelancers, coordinate team members’ time and talent, review scripts and edits as required and contribute to the overall betterment of each project.
-The Associate Producer will coordinate the post process with the Postproduction Coordinator and will assign them the aspects they will oversee.
+- In post-production, the Associate Producer is responsible to manage expectations, meet deadlines, ensure payment to freelancers, coordinate team members’ time and talent, review scripts and edits as required and contribute to the overall betterment of each project.
+The Associate Producer will coordinate the post process with the Post-production Coordinator and will assign them the aspects they will oversee.
 It is the primary responsibility of the Producer to keep all external crew and internal team members on task, the production on schedule and within budget.

 - Associate Producers will also manage the initial coordination of webinars during their delivery month.
 The Associate Producer will identify potential webinar candidates on-location, invite potential candidates to participate in webinars, ensure communication takes place with the webinar participant, webinar coordinator, Writer and marketing team for each project.

-Post Production Coordinator
+Post-production Coordinator

 Overview:

-The Post Production Coordinator is delegated tasks to support the Staff Producer and/or Associate Producer to complete projects on schedule.
+The Post-production Coordinator is delegated tasks to support the Staff Producer and/or Associate Producer to complete projects on schedule.

 Specific duties: